 Another study, also published in 2018, looked at 61 people with psoriasis and 61 people without.
 The researchers found no correlation between vitamin D levels and the severity of psoriasis symptoms in the two groups.

-The results were published in the Indian Journal of Dermatology in 2018.
+The results were published in the

 One reason may be the use of systemic medications in treatment.
 These drugs affect the whole body.

 Other underlying reasons may include genetic factors and the impact of psoriasis on the individual's lifestyle.
 More research is necessary to confirm a link.